lukso-network/docs/docs/guides/universal-profile/02-edit-profile.md

 To achieve this goal, we will perform the following steps:

 1. create a JSON file that contains our profile details (`LSP3Profile` metadata).
-2. upload this JSON file to IPFS, using our [lsp-factory.js] tool.
+2. upload this JSON file to [IPFS], using our [lsp-factory.js] tool.
 3. encode + set our new [LSP3Profile](https://github.com/lukso-network/LIPs/blob/main/LSPs/LSP-3-UniversalProfile-Metadata.md#lsp3profile) metadata key in our profile with our [erc725.js] library and web3.js.

 ![Universal Profile with pictures and infos on universalprofile.cloud](./img/edit-profile.png)